AdobeDocs/campaign-standard.en/help/administration/using/configuring-transactional-messaging.md

    ![](assets/message-center_enrichment-join-fields.png)

     You can also enrich the transactional message content using the **[!UICONTROL Service]** resource.
-For more on this, see .
+For more on services, see this [section](../../audiences/using/about-subscriptions.md).

 1. In the **[!UICONTROL Targeting enrichment]** section, select the enrichment that will be used as the message target during the delivery execution.
 In this example, select **[!UICONTROL Profile]**.
 Selecting a targeting enrichment is mandatory for profile-based events.

    ![](assets/message-center_marketing_targeting_enrichment.png)